fru-old/jsdoc-at-examples/readme.md

 }
 ```

 The best part is, now you can actually test that these examples hold true.
-This is especially great with Regular Expressions:
+This is especially great with regular expressions:

 ```javascript
 (function(){